Nex Playground: Hardware

-The Nex Playground is a console with a built in ultra wide-angle camera, being described by Nex CEO David Lee as a successor to the Microsoft Kinect.
-It has an 8-core Arm Chip.
-64GB of storage is available.
-The remote control connects to the console via Bluetooth and is used for initial setup and game selections.
-The console is an approximately 3"x3"x3" cube.
-The console connects to a TV with an HDMI cable.
+The Nex Playground is a video game console with a built-in ultra wide-angle camera, being described by Nex CEO David Lee as a successor to the Microsoft Kinect.
+It is designed for family audiences as opposed to more traditional gaming demographics that modern consoles are aimed at; analyst Martin Scott of Analysys Mason compared the target audience to that of the Nintendo Wii.

+The console is a cube approximately 3" (76 mm) on all sides.
+It has an 8-core ARM chip and 64GB of built-in storage.
+A remote control connects to the console via Bluetooth and is used for navigating menus.
+The console connects to a display with an HDMI cable.
 A disc to cover the camera is included and magnetically snaps onto the console body.

-Software
+Games

-Game play happens with use of an AI-powered motion tracking engine.
-The Nex Playground console comes with a bundle of 5 games, including Fruit Ninja and Starri.
-Additional games are available through the Play Pass subscription, which costs $89.
-New games are developed and released onto Play Pass throughout the year.
-Games are downloaded over Wi-Fi; after download, the games can be played offline.
+Gameplay happens with use of an AI-powered motion tracking engine.
+Games are downloaded over Wi-Fi; after download, they can be played offline.
+The Nex Playground has adjustable difficulty options and accessibility features dedicated for people with limited mobility.

+Built-in games

+These games come with the console at no cost.